-Soft tissue damage refers to injuries suffered to muscles and ligaments as opposed to hard injuries like broken bones.
+Soft tissue damage refers to injuries suffered to muscles and ligaments as opposed to injuries like broken bones.
 These softer body parts are more prone to injuries ranging in severity from minor bruises and contusions to tears and deep cuts.
 The main classifications of soft tissue injuries include the following:

 Many types of soft tissue injuries can present similar symptoms.
 Recognizing these symptoms can allow you to receive medical treatment before the injury worsens.
 These symptoms can include:

 A whiplash injury occurs when the neck experiences a fast movement and sudden stop.
-This common term often refers to many different types of neck injuries.
+This common term refers to many different types of neck injuries.
 Rear-end collisions are a common cause of neck injuries, but anything that causes a sudden neck movement can result in whiplash soft tissue injury claims.

 What is essential to understand about whiplash is that it is not a medical diagnosis but is a colloquial term to refer to strains or sprains in the neck, often after a motor vehicle accident.
-You may have whiplash if you experience neck pain following a car accident.
+You may have whiplash if you experience neck pain or stiffness following a car accident.

 Sprains occur in car crashes when you experience a sudden jolt that stretches the ligaments connecting your bones.
 The most common form of sprain in a car crash is whiplash.
 You may experience pain, bruising, swelling, inflammation, or a limited range of motion around the affected ligament.
-Your doctor will use x-rays to rule out broken bones and physically examine the area to diagnose the sprain.
+Your doctor will use X-rays to rule out broken bones and physically examine the area to diagnose the sprain.